MFM brings together musicians of all kinds in the cause of their mutual self-betterment, and to elevate their work to the level of a true profession.

 Form alliances with the AFM and other musician support organizations and support them in their endeavors.

 Reach out to politicians who care for musicians rights.

-Organize an MFM Music Festival for the end of next year (with performances by our members).
+Organize an MFM Music Festival in the near future (with performances by our members).

 MFM needs your participation in order to grow and make a difference.
 We will provide you with tools, resources, support, and a network of musicians who stand behind one concept: #MakingMusicIsAProfession.